cheredia19/each-us-presidential-election/README.md

 ## 2004 | George W. Bush (R) v.
 John Kerry (D)

-The infamous [9/11](https://www.state.gov/23rd-anniversary-of-the-september-11-2001-attacks/) and the Afghanistan and Iraq conflicts derived from that massive terrorist act were the main issues of this presidential campaign, followed by several domestic affairs.

-On November 2, President Bush defeated Democrat **John Kerry** with 286 votes from the electoral college (a majority of 270 was needed to win the presidency) and 50.73% of the popular vote.
+On November 2, incumbent President George W. Bush defeated Democrat **John Kerry** with 286 votes from the electoral college (a majority of 270 was needed to win the presidency) and 50.73% of the popular vote.

+Foreign policy was the dominant theme throughout the election campaign, particularly Bush's conduct of the War on Terrorism and the 2003 invasion of Iraq, both triggered by the infamous [9/11](https://www.state.gov/23rd-anniversary-of-the-september-11-2001-attacks/).

+Bush and Kerry each received more votes than any other candidate up to that point.
+The previous record, about 54.5 million popular votes, was set by Republican Ronald Reagan in 1984.

 ### Popular votes by candidate